 The solution is to use a third-party G Suite for Education recovery service such as Spinbackup for Education that provides a cloud-to-cloud backup service, regularly and automatically saving user data stored in G Suite so that it can be recovered from any point in the past at any time in the future to recover from a data loss or corruption incident.

-Spinbackup also offers a Cybersecurity solution that allows monitoring of user activity and 3rd-party apps that have access to G Suite.
-This can help to prevent data losses and breaches due to unusual user activity or insecure third-party apps.
+Spinbackup also offers a Cybersecurity solution that allows monitoring of user activity and control risky third-party apps that have access to G Suite.
+This can help to prevent data losses and avoid cloud data breaches due to unusual user activity or insecure third-party apps.